Indian Removal Act: Background

-Cultural assimilation
+History of European cultural assimilation in the New World

+Many European colonists saw American Indian tribes as savages.
+However, Euro-Indian relations varied, particularly between the French and British colonies.
+New France, which was established in the Great Lakes region, generally pursued a cooperative relationship with the Indian tribes, through the existence of certain traditions such as the marriage à la façon du pays, a marriage between French-Canadian tradesmen (coureur des bois) and American Indian women.
+This tradition was seen as a fundamental social and political institution that helped maintain relations and bond the two cultures.
+Many of the missionaries are known to have taught the tribes how to use iron tools, build European-style homes, and improve farming techniques; the teachings of the Wyandot, who maintained a century long friendship with French Canadians, would spread on to other tribes as they relocated to the Maumee River.
+Throughout the 17th and 18th century during the Beaver and French and Indian Wars, the greatest number of tribes—and the most powerful—tended to side with the French, though other tribes such as the Iroquois supported the British for various strategic reasons.
+For strategic economic and military purposes, the French had a practice of building forts and trading posts within tribal villages, such as that of Fort Miami in Indiana within the Miami village of Kekionga.
+However, the belief in European cultural, religious and technological superiority was generally widespread among high ranking European colonial officials and clergymen in this period.

-When Europeans and Native Americans came into contact during colonial times or in the early United States, the Europeans felt their civilization to be superior: they were Christians, and they believed their notions of private property to be a superior system of land tenure.
-European encroachers inflicted a practice of cultural assimilation, meaning that Cherokee peoples were forced to adopt aspects of European civilization.
-This acculturation was originally proposed by George Washington and was well underway among the Cherokee and the Choctaw by the beginning of the 19th century.
-Native peoples were encouraged to adopt European customs.
-First, they were forced to convert to Christianity and abandon traditional religious practices.
-They were also required to learn to speak and read English, although there was interest in creating a writing and printing system for a few Native languages, especially Cherokee, exemplified by Sequoyah's Cherokee syllabary.
-The Native Americans also had to adopt settler values, such as monogamous heterosexual marriage and abandon non-marital sex.
-Finally, they had to accept the concept of individual ownership of land and other property (including, in some instances, African people as slaves).
-Many Cherokee people adopted all, or some, of these practices, including Cherokee chief John Ross, John Ridge, and Elias Boudinot, as represented by the newspaper he edited, The Cherokee Phoenix.
+During the colonial history of the United States, many European colonists felt their civilization to be superior to that of the Indians due to their own notions of private property as a superior system of land tenure in addition to their Christian practices.
+Colonial and frontier encroachers inflicted a practice of cultural assimilation, meaning that tribes such as the Cherokee were forced to adopt aspects of white civilization.
+This American acculturation was originally proposed by first President George Washington, and it was well underway among the Cherokee and the Choctaw people by the beginning of the 19th century.
+Indian tribes were encouraged to adopt European customs.
+First, they were forced to convert to Christianity and abandon their traditional religious practices.
+They were required to learn to speak and read English, although there was interest in creating a writing and printing system for a few Native languages, especially Cherokee, exemplified by Sequoyah's Cherokee syllabary.
+The American Indians also had to adopt white settler values, such as monogamous marriage and abandon the idea of non-marital sex.
+Finally, they had to accept the concept of individual ownership of land and other property (including, in some instances, the ownership of black African people as slaves).
+Many Cherokee people adopted all, or some, of these practices, including Cherokee chief John Ross, John Ridge, and Elias Boudinot, as represented by the newspaper he edited, the Cherokee Phoenix.